Madagascar Billie Jean King Cup team

 The Madagascar Billie Jean King Cup team represents Madagascar in the Billie Jean King Cup tennis competition and are governed by the Fédération Malgache de Tennis.
-They have not competed since 2018.
+They currently compete in the Africa Zone of Group III.

+They last competed in 2023, which was 6 years since their last appearance, and were promoted in the same year to Africa Group III for 2024.

 History

 Madagascar competed in its first Fed Cup in 1997.
+The team was absent from the Billie Jean King Cup for six years until their return in 2023, only losing one match.
+In the same year, they defeated Tanzania in the play-offs for their promotion to Africa Group III.

 Their best result was winning Group II in their debut year.